PrestaShop/prestashop.github.io/news/_posts/2022-01-05-multistore-configuration-forms.md

 Did you know that PrestaShop has a cool feature called "multistore", which is the ability to manage multiple shops from the same back office ?

-One of the back-office aspects of this feature is that many configuration forms can have different values for different shops, which is dealt with using shop contexts.
+Multishop affects a lof ot PrestaShop behaviors and components.
+One aspect of this feature is that user can use configuration forms to set different values for different shops, which is dealt with using shop contexts.

 ## How it works and what was less than stellar about it